ObjColumnist/apn_on_rails/README.md

 >> app.certificate = File.read('/path/to/certificate.pem')
 >> app.save
 ```

-You then need to create a device using the device token returned by Apple after registering for notifications.
+You will then need to create a device using the device token returned by Apple, after you have successfully registered for push notifications

 ```ruby
 >> device = APNS::Device.new